DavidDickens/reading-notes/102/class6.md

     **When to Use JavaScript var?**

-- Always declare JavaScript variables with var,let, orconst.
+- Always declare JavaScript variables with var,let, or const.

     The var keyword is used in all JavaScript code from 1995 to 2015.